 On this clip from Discovery Channel's, "Destroyed in Seconds," a fearless stunt driver attempts a record-breaking 250 foot jump over trucks, cars, and fire cannon.

 See some explosions and crashes in super slow mo in this video from Discovery Channel's "Time Warp."

 Host Matt Rogers talks with scuba divers working on the underwater show, "Le Reve" in Las Vegas.
 They keep performers safe and make set changes possible.
 Learn more with this clip from Discovery Channel's "Really Big Things."

-Go behind the scenes to learn how line producers work in the new movie Gracie.
-Find out more about line producers in this video from HowStuffWorks.
+Go behind the scenes of Gracie to find out how camera operators work with producers.
+Find out more in this video from HowStuffWorks

 John Carter: Martians are Back!